Projection depth for functional data: Practical issues, computation and applications: Introduction: Regularized projection depth

 The \emph{regularized projection depth (\RPD{})} of $x \in \HH$ with respect to $P_X$ is defined as

 where the projection outlyingness $O_v$ is given in~\eqref{eqOut}. \end{definition}

-The previous study~\BNY{} focused on the theoretical properties of \RPD{}.
-In particular, the non-degeneracy of \RPD{} is established, meaning that for $\beta>0$, the depth function $D_\beta(\cdot; P_X)$ is strictly positive.
-Further, it is shown that \RPD{} preserves several properties of the usual multivariate projection depth, including quasiconcavity and monotonicity, and is well-behaved under symmetry.
-Moreover, it exhibits other desirable properties: it is invariant under orthogonal transformations and shifts; for $\beta>0$, \RPD{} is $1/\beta$-Lipschitz, hence continuous.
-Under mild conditions, it also satisfies the vanishing-at-infinity property.
-Importantly, uniform consistency of the sample \RPD{} on bounded sets is established, and a high breakdown point of the induced median (any point in $\HH$ that maximizes \RPD{}) is proved.
-Nevertheless, the practical performance and applicability of \RPD{} remain largely unexplored, although \BNYs{Section~4} provides a brief simulation study on outlier detection as a proof of concept.
+The previous study~\citep{Bocinec_etal2026} explored the theoretical properties of \RPD{}.
+Importantly, the non-degeneracy of \RPD{} was established, meaning that for $\beta>0$, the depth function $D_\beta(\cdot; P_X)$ is strictly positive.
+Further, it was shown that \RPD{} preserves several properties of the usual multivariate projection depth, including quasiconcavity and monotonicity, and is well-behaved under symmetry. \RPD{} also exhibits other desirable properties: (i) it is invariant under orthogonal transformations and shifts, (ii) for $\beta>0$, \RPD{} is $1/\beta$-Lipschitz, hence continuous, and (iii) under mild conditions, it also satisfies the vanishing-at-infinity property.
+Importantly, (iv) uniform consistency of the sample \RPD{} on bounded sets is established, and (v) a high breakdown point of the induced median (any point in $\HH$ that maximizes \RPD{}) is proved.
+Nevertheless, the practical performance and applications of \RPD{} remain unexplored.

-The primary goal of this paper is to explore practical aspects of the \RPD{}.
-We suggest selecting the regularization parameter $\beta$ in the \RPD{} definition as a quantile with level $u \in (0,1)$ of the randomly drawn projections.
-Importantly, we show that this choice preserves key theoretical properties of the \RPD{}, including non‑degeneracy and consistency.
+The primary goal of this paper is to fill this gap and explore practical aspects of the \RPD{} in functional data analysis.
+We first consider the selection of the regularization parameter $\beta$ in the \RPD{} definition.
+Following the quantile-based choice suggested in~\citet{Bocinec_etal2026}, we take $\beta$ as a quantile at level $u \in (0,1)$ of the MADs of the randomly drawn projections.
+Although this choice was proposed in~\cite{Bocinec_etal2026}, its theoretical justification was not established there.
+Importantly, we show that this choice preserves key theoretical properties of the \RPD{}, including non-degeneracy and consistency.
 Using a quantile-based $\beta$ also enhances data adaptivity; for instance, smaller values of $u$ help highlight shape features in functional data.
-In practice, this selection can be implemented through the random projection approximation used for computing the \RPD{}, whose theoretical validity is established.
+In practice, this selection can be implemented through the same random projection approximation used for computing the \RPD{}, whose theoretical validity is established in this paper.

-Building on these foundations, we next conduct extensive numerical studies across several important statistical tasks for functional data analysis.
-Compared with statistical methods based on widely used functional depths, the \RPD{} demonstrates strong overall statistical performance.
-Its advantages are especially pronounced when shape features play a central role: in such settings, it clearly outperforms existing depths.
-For example, the \RPD{} can nearly perfectly detect functional data exhibiting shape differences, whereas other depths show almost no effectiveness for these complex cases, underscoring its practical value.